Transitional Kindergarten – Jr. High

 SOCIAL STUDIES:

-• Special activity: Centennial Farms.
+• Special activity: Centennial Farms

 ENRICHMENT CLASSES

-COMPUTER: At Grace we love to have fun with technology.
-During our weekly sessions in the computer lab we explore technology and teach students to use it in a fun, safe and responsible way.
-Whether the kids are learning math, language arts, or science, we use technology to enhance the classroom experience.
+COMPUTER: At Grace, we love to have fun with technology.
+During our weekly sessions in the computer lab, we explore technology and teach students to use it in a fun, safe, and responsible way.
+Whether the kids are learning math, language arts, or science, we use technology to enhance the classroom experience:

-• Basic computer components and their uses.
+• Basic computer components and their uses

-• Internet basics and safety.
+• Internet basics and safety

-• Learn basic listening and speaking skills such as using common social greetings and simple repetitive phrases.
+• Learn basic listening and speaking skills, such as using common social greetings and simple repetitive phrases

-• Be able to respond to simple directions.
+• Be able to respond to simple directions

-• Basic greeting skills, basic personal introduction skills, the Spanish alphabet, colors, parts of the body, numbers 1 – 20, expressing simple emotions, animals, food items and meals of the day, special holidays and traditions.
+• Basic greeting skills, basic personal introduction skills, the Spanish alphabet, colors, parts of the body, numbers 1 – 20, expressing simple emotions, animals, food items, and meals of the day, special holidays, and traditions

-• Students are introduced to the elements and principles of Art.
+• Students are introduced to the elements and principles of art

 • Learning to use and identify the basic tools in art, such as scissors, glue, paint, etc.

-• Students learn to express themselves through art.
+• Students learn to express themselves through art

-• Learn the parts of a book.
+• Learn the parts of a book, fiction and nonfiction

-• Learn appropriate book selection.
+• Learn appropriate book selection

 PHYSICAL